-WFNS is a registered not-for-profit organization that operates with funds raised from membership dues, fund-raising endeavors and corporate sponsorships, with operating support from the Government of Nova Scotia and with project assistance from the Canada Council for the Arts - all of whom we gratefully acknowledge for helping to make our work possible.
+WFNS is a registered not-for-profit organization with charitable status that operates with funds raised from membership dues, program and service fees, as well as grant support from the Department of Communities, Culture, and Heritage, the Department of Education, Arts Nova Scotia, and the Canada Council for the Arts.

 We also search for mutually beneficial partnerships with businesses and other not-for-profit organizations, which help us keep program costs low and membership and workshop fees affordable.

 WFNS has appoximately 600 members at all stages in their careers, and engaged in a diverse range of writing practices.

 Organize and promote public readings, book launches, workshops, conferences, retreats and educational programs